nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_build_with_dfu_start

-You can configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade using Bluetooth LE.
+You can configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade through Bluetooth LE, adding to your build a configuration that enables the DFU using the ``-DBUILD_WITH_DFU=1`` flag in your build.

+See :ref:`cmake_options` for instructions on how to add this option to your build.
-To build the sample with configuration that enables the DFU, run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_):
+For example, when building on the command line, you can run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_):

 .. parsed-literal::
    :class: highlight

-   west build -b *build_target* -- -DOVERLAY_CONFIG=../common/config/overlay-dfu_support.conf -DPM_STATIC_YML_FILE="configuration/build-target/pm_static.yml"
+   west build -b *build_target* -- -DBUILD_WITH_DFU=1

 .. matter_door_lock_sample_build_with_dfu_end